Quantum tunneling of composite object coupled with quantized radiation field: The case for gravity

 The effects of dissipation and decoherence caused by tracing out the gravitational radiation field here are similar to those given by the photon radiation field discussed in the previous sections.
-However, of course the effects are much weaker than those of the photon counterpart by a factor of $G\mu^2/\alpha$ even if they exist.
+Emission of gravitational waves causes the decay of the quantum tunneling rate when the relative coordinate degrees of freedom of the object is initially prepared in the excited state.
+Decoherence of the spatial superposition state of the object occurs if the relative coordinate degrees of freedom gets entangled with c.m. degrees of freedom by propagation through the barrier.
+However the decay rates are much smaller than those of the photon counterpart by a factor of $G\mu^2/q^2$ and therefore unobservable on the time scales used in the previous sections.

+Nevertheless, the simple model discussed here can provide the spatial superposition state of the c.m. degrees of freedom which is entangled with the quadrupole moment represented by the oscillator in the relative coordinate of its constituent particles, and therefore has a possibility to exhibit decoherence due to gravitational waves if they can be quantized.